 We understand that insurance companies are profit motivated corporations formed and managed with the goal of returning investment to company shareholders.
 The courts and regulators have, however, noted that certain insurance business involve a public trust.
 Auto insurance policies, for example, are mandatory in order to establish some compensation for those injured on public roadways.
 Thus insurers must be held to a higher standard of conduct.
 Their actions affect the public.

-What are examples of claims games?
+What are examples of insurance company schemes?

 - Taking statements from claimants while they are suffering the physical and emotional effects of their injuries